awslabs/containers-cost-allocation-dashboard/terraform/kubecost_cid_terraform_module/README.md

-# Container Cost Allocation (CCA) Dashboard Terraform Module
+# Containers Cost Allocation (CCA) Dashboard Terraform Module

-This Terraform Module is used to deploy the resources required for the Container Cost Allocation (CCA) dashboard.
+This Terraform Module is used to deploy the resources required for the Containers Cost Allocation (CCA) dashboard.
 It's suitable to deploy the resources in multi-account, multi-region, multi-cluster environments.
 It's used to deploy the following: